-A milksweet cake, the Gunja-Mala Malpoori is encircled with fresh red and black berries, reminiscent of the garland Lord Caitanya Mahaprabhu gave Raghunatha das to wear around his neck.
+A milksweet cake, the Gunja-Mala Malpoori is encircled with fresh red and black berries, reminiscent of the garland Lord Chaitanya Mahaprabhu gave Raghunatha das to wear around his neck.

-Srila Raghunatha dasa gave up eating all foodstuffs after the departure from this world of Srila Sanatana, and from that time on Raghunatha would only take buttermilk in leaf cups.
+Shrila Raghunatha dasa gave up eating all foodstuffs after the departure from this world of Shrila Sanatana, and from that time on Raghunatha would only take buttermilk in leaf cups.
 He continued in this way until the departure of Rupa Gosvami, after which Raghunatha gave up all eating and drinking.
 In honor of this topmost associate of the Lord, we offer Banana Leaf Cups of Buttermilk

 The feast is complete with a tart Lime Cooler blending honey, ginger and anise that would surely please all those sitting in the Panihati sun, on the banks of Ganga-Ma.